Vamshi311/spring-batch-demo/README.md

 Transaction scope in chunk-oriented processing includes reading chunk, processing chunk and writing the chunk.
 Transaction scope in tasklet is  single call to execute() method.

+### Sharing data between the steps
+If the data is small then the data can be saved in execution context.
+Otherwise, use a temporary table or file to share the data with other steps.

 ### Important topics
 1. Parallel processing